 The creek alongside the pontoons will dry, so unless you are prepared to take the ground, you must depart once the ebb starts to make.
 The water will seem to empty quite slowly for the first couple of hours, but be aware that around the third hour the tide goes away very quickly; do not linger over that last pint at the bar!
 The bottom is irregular in shape and consistency, and careful fendering, tending of lines, and a watchful eye is needed as your vessel takes the ground.

-The village of Wootton Bridge offers a full range of facilities; Post Office, take-aways, tea room, launderette, doctor and vet, supermarket and wine warehouse; just outside the village is a garage.
-It’s about 30 minutes walk from the RVYC, or take the dinghy up the creek on the tide and land on the public slipway on the westbank at the head of the creek, right by the Sloop Inn.
+The village of Wootton Bridge offers a full range of facilities; take-aways, tea room, launderette, doctor and vet, supermarket and wine warehouse; just outside the village is a garage.
+It’s about 30 minutes walk from the RVYC, or take the dinghy up the Creek on the tide and land on the public slipway on the west bank at the head of the creek, right by the Sloop Inn.

 Contact: Royal Victoria Yacht Club, 91 Fishbourne Lane, Fishbourne, Isle of Wight, PO33 4EU.
 Tel: 01983 882325.
 Email email@example.com.
 Website: rvyc.org.uk

 Please note, this information is to be used as a guide only and not for navigation.